-- clerks, members, mini-pupils, pupils and staff in/of Chambers and other chambers - current, past or prospective employers or referees - education and examining bodies - the general public in relation to the publication of judgments or decisions of courts or tribunals - government departments and other public authorities, including investigators,
+- clerks, members, mini-pupils, pupils and staff in/of Chambers and other chambers - current, past or prospective employers or referees - education and examining bodies

-- ombudsmen, prosecutors and regulators - in the event of complaints, my Heads of Chambers, other members of Chambers who deal with complaints, my clerks and other Chambers staff, my Chambers Director, the Bar Standards Board and the Legal Ombudsman - in the event of legal proceedings, my Heads of Chambers, my clerks and other Chambers staff, my Chambers Director, my insurers and my own legal advisers - IT support team - cloud-based technology providers including email services, data storage and video conferencing - lay and professional clients and their staff - other legal professionals or experts - the intended recipient, where you have asked me to provide a reference - the members and staff of courts, tribunals and inquiries - professional advisers, associations and trade bodies, e.g. Bar Associations, the Bar Council or the Inns of Court - witnesses, or - your associates, family and friends or those of my clients.
+- the general public in relation to the publication of judgments or decisions of courts or tribunals - government departments and other public authorities, including investigators, ombudsmen, prosecutors and regulators - in the event of complaints, my Heads of Chambers, other members of Chambers who deal with complaints, my clerks and other Chambers staff, my Chambers Director, the Bar Standards Board and the Legal Ombudsman - in the event of legal proceedings, my Heads of Chambers, my clerks and other Chambers staff, my Chambers Director, my insurers and my own legal advisers - IT support staff - cloud-based technology providers including email services (such as Microsoft Office 365 and Mimecast), data storage (such as Dropbox Business) and video conferencing (such as Zoom and Microsoft Teams) - lay and professional clients and their staff - other legal professionals or experts - the intended recipient, where you have asked me to provide a reference - the members and staff of courts, tribunals and inquiries - professional advisers, associations and trade bodies, e.g. Bar Associations, the Bar Council or the Inns of Court - witnesses, or - your associates, family and friends or those of my clients.